I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Trying to forge ahead without this exact shape reminded me of my rule above that you can’t just skip a step.
 You’re pretty much stuck there if you want the project to look right, and trying to force the project to come together without following each and every rule resulted in a mess of a result that I dared not photograph.

 This was discouraging to a visual person who needs to be supervised by somebody who knows what they’re doing.
-The diagrams were very helpful to show when I was on the right track, but they did nothing to help me when I got stuck except to confirm that I had it all wrong.
+The diagrams were very helpful in showing when I was on the right track, but they did nothing to help me when I got stuck except to confirm that I had it all wrong.

 Attempt 2: Water Balloon

 Again, the small size made folding difficult, but each fold is simple, and the diagrams were helpful in showing how to make each fold as a result.
-There are 16 steps to this project, and many of them are repeat folds that you make on both sizes of the paper.
-Step 12 tells you to flip the model over and repeat the same process, but it would have been helpful to say which steps to repeat from.
-It took some back tracking.
+There are 16 steps to this project, and many of them are repeat folds that you make on both sides of the paper.
+Step 12 tells you to flip the model over and repeat the same process, but it would have been helpful to say which steps to repeat.
+It took some backtracking.

 A good skill to have when doing origami is being able to know how to make an identical but opposite fold on each side of the project.
-The shapes that you make while folding are very symmetrical, but because most people are either right or left-handed, you are constantly trying to figure out how to do the same step backwards.
+The shapes that you make while folding are very symmetrical, but because most people are either right or left-handed, you are constantly trying to figure out how to do the same step backward.

 Attempt 3: Cactus